MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 * The **Open Symbol Server settings** (![the 'Open Symbol Server settings' icon](./index-images/open-symbol-server-settings-icon.png)) button.
 * The **How to use** (![the 'How to use' icon](./index-images/how-to-use-icon.png)) button.
 * Left pane - The stack trace to analyze.
-* Right pane - Shows the original file and function names that make up the stack trace.
+* Right pane - Displays the original file names and function names that make up the stack trace.

 <!-- ====================================================================== -->